 13) Should I shovel out the fire hydrant near my house?

-14) I received a letter advertisement from a company called HomeServeUSA about insuring my water lines/pipes, what do I do?
+14) I received a letter advertisement from a company called HomeServeUSA (or a similar company) about insuring my water lines/pipes, what do I do?

-Neither the Latham Water District nor the Town of Colonie is affiliated with HomeServe USA.
+Neither the Latham Water District nor the Town of Colonie is affiliated with companies such as HomeServe USA.
 Latham Water is not promoting, nor is it discouraging participation in a program such as HomeServe USA's.
 It is entirely your decision - similar to choosing to select a buyer-protection plan for your home computer purchase.
-If, however, you are considering participation in the HomeServe USA program, the Latham Water District can provide you with information about your water service's age and material of construction, soils materials in your area, any break history, etc. It is important for you to know that as a resident of the Latham Water District, you are responsible for the repair and maintenance of your water service.
+If, however, you are considering participation in such an insurance program, the Latham Water District can provide you with information about your water service's age and material of construction, soils materials in your area, any break history, etc. It is important for you to know that as a resident of the Latham Water District, you are responsible for the repair and maintenance of your water service.
 Your responsibility begins at the curb stop and continues from the curb stop into your home.
-The curb stop is the "shut off" and is usually located in your front yard near the street

 Phone Number: (518) 783-2750